 This is simply not true.

-The rate of ransomware attacks has indeed fluctuated over the past few years.
-But there are no signs that it is going away anytime soon.
+The rate of ransomware attacks does indeed fluctuate from year to year.
+But despite the occasional slowdown, there are no signs that it is going away anytime soon.
 Quite the opposite, in fact.
-Figures highlighted by Computer Weekly show that there were more ransomware attacks in the first quarter of 2022 than in all of 2021.
-At this rate, 2022 is on track to be one of the worst years for ransomware ever.
+Figures highlighted by Statista reveal that 2023 was the worst year for ransomware yet, affecting more than 72% of organizations globally.

 This is another reason why it’s essential for all organizations to continually review their backup systems to ensure they provide adequate protection against these data-destroying attacks.